 An investment in the notes is subject to the risks described below, as well as the risks described under "Risk Factors" in the accompanying prospectus.
 You should carefully consider whether the notes are suited to your particular circumstances.
 This prospectus supplement should be read together with the accompanying prospectus, any applicable product prospectus supplement and the relevant pricing supplement.
-The information in the accompanying prospectus is supplemented by, and to the extent inconsistent therewith replaced and superseded by, the information in this prospectus supplement, any applicable product prospectus supplement and the relevant pricing supplement.
+The information in the accompanying prospectus supplement, any applicable product prospectus supplemented by, and to the extent inconsistent therewith replaced and superseded by, the information in this prospectus supplement, any applicable product prospectus supplement and the relevant pricing supplement.
 This section describes the most significant risks relating to the terms of the notes.
-We urge you to read the following information about these risks, together with the other information in this prospectus supplement, the accompanying prospectus, any applicable product prospectus supplement and the relevant pricing supplement, before investing in the notes.
+We urge you to read the following information about these risks, together with the other information in this prospectus supplements, any applicable product prospectus supplement and the relevant pricing supplement, the accompanying prospectus, any applicable product prospectus supplement and the relevant pricing supplement, the accompanying prospectus, any applicable product prospectus supplement and the relevant pricing supplement, the accompanying prospectus, any applicable product prospectus supplement and the relevant pricing supplement, before investing in the notes.